seinecle/blog/_posts/2025-10-23 - JSF-primefaces-vs-htmx-alpine-tailwind.md

 ## 🧩 Comparison: JSF + PrimeFaces vs HTMX + Alpine.js

 I develop nocodefunctions.com for 4 years now.
-Being a Java developer with limited skills and taste for front-end development, I rely on JSF + Primefaces for the front-end, integrated with the backend through JakartaEE.
+Being a Java developer with limited skills and taste for the key technologies in front-end development (css and js), I rely on JSF + Primefaces for the front-end, integrated with the backend through JakartaEE.

+This stack served me well: as a solo developer with limited spare time for this side project, I could focus on developing the core features of the app.
+I have been able to serve hundreds or thousands of requests per month.

-Trying to achieve a better, more personal design of the web pages, I realized that my current stack was not making it easy.
+Today I am exploring if or how I could achieve a better, more personal design of the web site.

+I tried to customoze the css with tailwind but I realized that it conflicts with the css applied by default by my current stack.

 I also use Gemini or ChatGPT's canvases a lot to imagine this redesign.
 These canvases can't render the xhtml files that are central to my current tech stack.